dndworld/dndworld.github.io/faq/rulings.md

 ### Feats

 ==- **Chef: Ingredient requirements and other forms of cooking** **Interpretation:** The costs of ingredients for cooking or preparing treats, while done in snowhaven and outside of bounties, are covered by Lifestyle or the Snowhaven Full Time Adventurer Scheme.
 If you are in a bounty and would prepare treats and/or cook food you must have the perquisite ingredients in order to do so.
-A DM may choose to bypass this restriction through foraging or other means.<br>
+A DM may choose to bypass this restriction through foraging or other means.
 ```
 Cooking Supplies
 Adventuring Gear, none